musmuris/AdventOfCode2022/README.md

 # AdventOfCode2022
-Hacks for https://adventofcode.com/2022 - trying to learn Rust
+Hacks for https://adventofcode.com/2022 - trying to learn Rust (from scratch)